Project 1

 Proving wall-crossing for Calabi–Yau fourfolds

 One of the interesting outcomes of my research is that one can wall-cross with some nice invariants obtained from multiplicative insertions.
 This refines the original formulation of Gross-Joyce-Tanaka who only dealt with full virtual fundamental classes.
-The geometric set up of such wall-crossing gives naturally rise to a representation theoretic structure I called additive formal families of vertex algebras.
-I will use this theory to prove multiple existing conjectures in the literature related to point and curve counting together with the results in Project 3.
+The geometric set-up of such wall-crossing gives naturally rise to a representation theoretic structure I called additive deformations of vertex algebras.
+Combined with the general wall-crossing theorem, I will use these additive deformations to prove multiple existing conjectures in the literature related to curve and surface counting (see Project 3).

 I use formal families of vertex algebras in a formal variable u to formulate wall-crossing of invariants.
 The first picture represents a physical perspective of the origin of such families.
 To obtain explicit formulae, one takes an appropriate coefficient of the expansion in $u$ as is portrayed in the second illustration.

-The proof is intricate as one first needs to construct self-dual obstruction theories for Mochizuki's enhanced master spaces represented on the left.
-The proof sketched in the diagram on the right requires many compatibilities between these obstruction theories which in general are violated.
+One first needs to construct self-dual obstruction theories for Mochizuki's enhanced master spaces represented on the left.
+The proof sketched in the diagram on the right requires many compatibilities between these obstruction theories, which are violated in general.

-On the left is represented the argument that proves that the produced invariants counting semistable torsion-free sheaves are well-defined.
-The second picture is one of the main applications of my work which has implications to 3-fold DT/PT correspondence.
-The figure represents the need to work with new families of stability conditions.
-In the third work in the series, I will therefore formulate the wall-crossing set up in terms of some generalizations of Bridgeland stability conditions.
+The left picture represents the argument that leads to the proof that the invariants counting semistable torsion-free sheaves are well-defined.
+The second picture is one of the main applications of this project, which has implications to 3-fold DT/PT correspondence.
+The figure represents a new family of stability conditions, one is required to work with.
+In my follow-up work, I will therefore formulate wall-crossing in terms of some generalizations of Bridgeland stability conditions.

 References